nikosch86/ejabberd/API.md

 returning value is ignored
 * `Module:reload(Host, NewOpts, OldOpts)` where `NewOpts` and `OldOpts` is the new and old options list respectively.
 The function is called every time a module is being reloaded.
-This is an optional callback, thus, if undefined, the module will be reloaded by calling sequentially `Module:stop/1` and `Module:start/2`.
+This is the only optional callback, thus, if undefined, the module will be reloaded by calling sequentially `Module:stop/1` and `Module:start/2`.
 * `Module:depends(Host, Opts)` where the meaning of the arguments is